Lana is a freelance writer, blogger, and editor who helps women to regain their power after experiencing toxic

 The first step is boiling the vegetables (beets, carrots, potatoes) and the eggs.

 You can boil potatoes and carrots in the same large pot, but they do take different preparation times.
 The carrots will take about 15-20 minutes, potatoes will take about 40 minutes.

 Boil beets in a separate pot because they tend to color everything they touch deep magenta.
-They take about an 1-1,5 hours to cook, or until they become tender enough for the knife to slide into them easily.
+They take about an 1 to 1,5 hours to cook, or until they become tender enough for the knife to slide into them easily.